 Vacuum Tables: What To Know

 Vacuum tables hold substrates during machining, printing or any other automated process.
 There is a perforated table top containing a vacuum chamber, as well as a vacuum pump to maintain the vacuum, which is ideal when you want a completely unobstructed surface with your product during a procedure.
-Clamps were the primary method for product hold down.
+Previously, clamps were the primary method for product hold down.
 This required manual intervention with products (fastening and loosening clamps) to move to the next process.
 Vacuum tables have enabled a variety of industries to automate their procedures, improve on them and much more.

 Over the past half century, industrial engineers have used vacuum technology to hold down various materials effectively and reliably, allowing them to be printed, cut, machined, measured, coated, and adhered without the use of clamps or fixtures.